grunt-lucas/porytiles/README.md

 Also: while `porytiles` does aim to guarantee stability of your final `tiles.png`, since this is an early release I cannot guarantee I won't break that stability with future releases.
-So any tilesets you create may have broken metatiles when you upgrade to future versions of porytiles.
+So any tilesets you create may have broken metatiles when you upgrade to future versions of `porytiles`.
 Upon official release, I will have more stringent stability guarantees in place so that you never have to worry about `porytiles` updates breaking your metatiles.

 ## Who Is This For?